dizcza/M5ez/README.md

 It could be that your code needs to do things that take a little while.
 If something takes many seconds, consider putting in an "abort" key.
 But suppose your code is busy and is not using `ez.buttons.poll` or `ez.buttons.wait` to check for keys.
 In that case use `ez.yield()` in your loop to make sure the clock and WiFi updating (as well as user defined tasks) get executed. `ez.yield` calls the Arduino `yield` function, so you do not need to call that separately.

 ### Your own events

-`void ez.addEvent(uint16_t (*function)(), uint32_t when = 1)`
+`void ez.addEvent(uint32_t (*function)(), uint32_t when = 1)`

-`void ez.removeEvent(uint16_t (*function)())`
+`void ez.removeEvent(uint32_t (*function)())`

 With `addevent` you can register a function of your own to be executed periodically as part of M5ez's own loop when it is waiting for buttons.
-This function has to be a function that takes no arguments and returns a 16-bit unsigned integer.
+This function has to be a function that takes no arguments and returns a 32-bit unsigned integer.
 Make sure you just specify the name of this function without any brackets.
-You can optionally specify when to run this function by adding a time in `millis()`.
+You can optionally specify when to run this function by adding a time in `micros()`.
 By default, the function you specify will run immediately.

-The value returned by your function is the number of milliseconds to wait before calling the function again.
-So a function that only needs to run once every second would simply return 1000.
+The value returned by your function is the number of microseconds to wait before calling the function again.
+So a function that only needs to run once every second would simply return 1000000.
 If your function returns 0, the event is deleted and not executed any further.

-> Note: These events are meant for things that need to happen frequently.
-The next event cannot be more than 65 seconds out as the period between them is a 16-bit unsigned integer.
+> Note: Prevoius 16-bit wait time were for things that need to happen not too frequently and did not last long.
+Now you can use event loop to react on ISR-set flags in less than 1ms and the next event can be up to 71 minutes away as the period between them is a 32-bit unsigned integer of us.
 If you use M5ez with ezTime, you can use [ezTime's events](https://github.com/ropg/ezTime#events) for things that need to happen with more time between them.

 As the name implies, `ez.removeEvent` also removes your function from the loop.